-Causes of Nose Bleeds in Dogs
+Causes of Nosebleeds in Dogs

-Nose bleeds in dogs may be uni- lateral or bi-lateral, meaning the the blood may be coming from just one nostril or from both the nostrils.
+Nosebleeds in dogs may be unilateral or bilateral, meaning that the blood may be coming from just one nostril or from both the nostrils.
+This detail can help your veterinarian attain a proper diagnosis.
 Attention must be paid also to the type of blood loss ranging from a few drops to a pretty heavy flow.
-Owners must be able to halt a nose bleed effectively to avoid a dog from losing too much blood.
-Following is a list of possible cause of nosebleeds in dogs.
+A dog sneezing blood may also help determine a diagnosis as it's often suggestive of something causing irritation to the dog's nasal passages.

-- Nasal tumors or polyps in the nose
+- Nasal tumors or polyps in the nose.

-Other causes of nose bleeds (often affecting both nostrils)
+Other causes of nosebleeds (often affecting both nostrils).

-- Nasal mites often causing sneezing episodes along with dogs pawing at their nose
+- Nasal mites often causing sneezing episodes along with dogs pawing at their nose.

 - Ingestion of rat poison or rodents that have been poisoned, impeding the blood to properly clot.